SailorWebFramework/Sailor/README.md

+## Routing (Not Implementing)

+The idea is to use Swift attached Macros to add routes to Pages

-## EVEN MORE FUTURE
+## FUTURE??

+- Complex Animations?

-NVVM? create StateObjects like in SwiftUI
+- create StateObjects and Evironment variables like in SwiftUI

-Create custom library built on the HTMLElements to be more similar to SwiftUI.
+- Create custom library built on the HTMLElements to be more similar to SwiftUI.

+- Use CSS Files to help with styling

+- Create Build tool to easily run on IOS, Android with Ionic?

-Somehow interact with swiftUI to build native iOS
+- (SUPER STRETCH) Somehow interact with swiftUI to build native iOS